miseeger/MashedVVM/README.md

 MashedVVM
 ==========

 !!!
-This project is currently a work-in-progress so be aware that it's in ALPHA-State !!!
+This project is currently a work-in-progress so be aware that it's in ALPHA-State and not ready for production !!!

 MashedVVM is a very lightweight MVVM framework that brings an 'INotifyable' data class and abstract ViewModel base classes plus an also abstract View base class.
 There are also Interfaces